 The big one.
 The (really filthy) Godfather of rock books.
-If you only ever read one rockstar biography in your life, make it this one.
-Recently immortalised in a long-awaited Netflix feature film, The Dirt is so gob-smackingly scandalous you’ll frequently question whether it actually happened as you read.
+The book was immortalised in the Netflix feature film, The Dirt and is so gob-smackingly scandalous, you’ll frequently question whether the events actually happened as you read through it.

 Read in shock and awe as Nikki Sixx and co. rise from smalltime LA to the Sunset Strip and the biggest stages in the world – smoking, shagging and shooting up all things, both thinkable and unthinkable.
 View Deal